XMIR, a Quick Tour

 which we use to represent a parsed

-EO program.
+EO object.
 It is a pretty simple format,

 which has a few

-important tricks, which I share below in this blog post.
+important tricks that I share below in this blog post.
 You may

 also want to check our schema: